instabot42/auto-fund/readme.md

 ### Other Settings

+*bitfinex.soundOnChange* A flag (true or false).
+If true, a 'Bing' will sound, via the ascii bell character, whenever the bot wants to borrow some funds.
+This will happen in dry run mode too, so you can use the bot as a tool to just notify you when cheaper funding is available in the order book. defaults to true.

 *interval* Determines how often the bot will log out a summary.
 The number is in milliseconds.

 *minImprovement* How much better should the funding rate be before the bot will bother trying to make a change.
 The bot will query your most expensive in-use funding rate and subtract this value from it, to get a target rate.
 It will then look for available funding at a rate lower than this target value.